-For example, to facilitate the development of secondary markets in spectrum usage rights involving terrestrial RF-based services, the FCC has adopted rules to facilitate two types of leasing arrangements: a spectrum manager lease, in which a lessee is permitted to use spectrum subject to the oversight and control of the initial licensee; and a de facto transfer lease, in which the lessee assumes many of the obligations of a licensee, and exercises control over its own spectrum operations.
+For example, to facilitate the development of secondary markets in spectrum usage rights involving terrestrial radiofrequency-based services, the FCC has adopted rules to facilitate two types of leasing arrangements: a spectrum manager lease, in which a lessee is permitted to use spectrum subject to the oversight and control of the initial licensee; and a de facto transfer lease, in which the lessee assumes many of the obligations of a licensee, and exercises control over its own spectrum operations.
 The FCC has also examined ways to facilitate unlicensed use of certain spectrum bands, provided that such use does not interfere with licensed operations (if any) in those bands.
-Among other things, the FCC has adopted rules permitting certain devices to operate on a secondary, unlicensed basis in unused broadcast television spectrum, also known as white spaces; and has sought to facilitate the ability of unlicensed Wi-Fi networks to share portions of the 5GHz band that previously were designated for other purposes.
+Among other things, the FCC has adopted rules permitting certain devices to operate on a secondary, unlicensed basis in unused broadcast television spectrum, also known as white spaces, and has sought to facilitate the ability of unlicensed for other purposes, in part, through the use of dynamic spectrum access or automated frequency coordination systems to protect incumbent operations.
+More recently, the FCC has initiated an inquiry to examine current and future spectrum needs to enable connectivity relating to the internet of things through both licensed and unlicensed spectrum.

-ii Broadband spectrum use
+ii Broadband and spectrum use

 Federal law and policy has sought to encourage the growth of broadband networks, including through access to additional spectrum.
 More specifically, Congress has directed the FCC and the NTIA to make additional federal government spectrum available for commercial use.
 The FCC and the NTIA are also exploring ways that commercial users might share federal government spectrum.

 The FCC has also identified existing commercial spectrum that could be reallocated and thus used more efficiently in support of broadband services.
-After Congress enacted legislation that allowed television broadcasters to turn in some of the spectrum they use for their television channels in return for a portion of auction proceeds, the FCC conducted its first incentive auction.
+After Congress enacted legislation that allowed television broadcasters to 'turn in' some of the spectrum they use for their television channels in return for a portion of auction proceeds, the FCC conducted its first 'incentive auction'.
 The auction of the voluntarily returned broadcast channels for new mobile broadband use yielded US\$19.8 billion in revenue, including more than US\$7 billion for the government.